meilisearch/specifications/text/0118-search-api.md

 - Required: False

 Added to the search response when `facetsDistribution` is set for a search query.
 It contains the number of remaining candidates for each specified facet in the `facetsDistribution` search parameter.

+If a field distributed as a facet contains no value, it is returned as a `facetDistribution` field with an empty object as value.

 > See [3.1.4. `facetsDistribution`](#314-facetsdistribution) section.